 Best of all they are solar powered, they don’t use any electricity, and are so gorgeous out in my garden.
 The lids need to be in full sun to power up all day… they light up automatically at night when the sun goes down.

-I got a wide mouth lid and a regular narrow mouth too.
-The narrow mouth one I put in a quart size vintage jar that is a pretty blue color.
-I have one vintage wide mouth and the lid didn’t quite fit.
+I got a wide mouth lid and a regular mouth too.
+The regular mouth one I put in a quart size vintage jar that is a pretty blue color.
+I have one vintage wide mouth jar but the lid didn’t quite fit.
 The jar rim is kind of messed up and chipped.
 All my other vintage jars are narrow mouth so I just used a new wide mouth jar that is a short stocky shape.
 They are both really pretty.

 The wide mouth lid light is noticeably brighter than the narrow, so I’ll be on the hunt for a wide mouth blue or green vintage jar.

 I know I could buy one of the new blue jars… but I don’t actually like the color of those nearly as well as the “real” green/blue in the vintage jars.
 I think I’m the only one I have ever heard of that doesn’t just LOVE the new blue jars!
 I mean I like them fine….. but, the color is nothing compared to the blue in the antique jars, especially the ones with the bubbles in the glass.